Culver, Tshiebwe help No. 9 WVU beat Northeastern 73-51

 Northeastern: The Huskies have two players averaging in double figures for points, not enough production to keep up with most teams over a full game.

-West Virginia: The Mountaineers gained back some confidence after nothing went right in the second half of a 79-65 loss at No. 3 Kansas on Dec.
+West Virginia: The Mountaineers seemed to get a lot of things fixed after nothing went right in the second half of a 79-65 loss at No. 3 Kansas on Dec.
 22. Their next test is a pair of league road games two days apart.

 UP NEXT